 All agreements with respect to awards of stock options, RSUs and PSUs granted under the 2012 GlobalShare Plan provide for immediate vesting of all outstanding awards in the event of a termination by reason of death or disability as defined under the Program.
 In such events, the PSUs would vest at target upon death or disability.
-The award agreements were amended in 2011 to provide that (i) after a change in control and an executive officer's termination of employment for certain reasons within the two-year period beginning on the date of a change in control, the unvested awards immediately vest; and (ii) awards under agreements will be subject to any Claw-back Policy developed by the Board or HRCC that is consistent with applicable law.
+The award agreements were amended in 2011 to provide that (i) after a change in control and an executive officer's termination of employment for certain reasons within the two-year period beginning on the date of a change in control, the unvested awards immediately vest; and (ii) awards under agreements are subject to the Company's Claw-Back Policy.